Cuckoo-finch

 The cuckoo-finch (Anomalospiza imberbis), also known as the parasitic weaver or cuckoo weaver, is a small passerine bird now placed in the family Viduidae with the indigobirds and whydahs.
 It occurs in grassland in Africa south of the Sahara.
 The male is mainly yellow and green while the female is buff with dark streaks.
-The eggs are laid in the nests of other birds.
+They lay their eggs in the nests of other birds.

 Taxonomy

 The species was described in 1868 by the German ornithologist Jean Cabanis based on a specimen from East Africa, probably from the coast opposite Zanzibar.
 It was initially placed in the genus Crithagra but later moved to a genus of its own, Anomalospiza.
 The name of the genus means "anomalous finch" with spiza being a Greek word for finch.
 The specific name imberbis comes from Latin and means "beardless".

 Its closest relatives are thought to be the indigobirds and whydahs of the genus Vidua.
 These birds are now usually considered to form a family, Viduidae.
 Previously they were treated as a subfamily, Viduinae, within either the estrildid finch family, Estrildidae, or the weaver family, Ploceidae.